jiinmoon/AWSCertified/DVA-C01/01_AWS_IAM_+_EC2.md

 EC2 User Data
 -------------

-- It is possible to bootstrap our instances using an EC2 User data script;
+- It is possible to bootstrap our instances using an **EC2 User Data** script.

 - **Bootstrapping** means automatically executing set of commands when the machine starts up.